magicmanjoey/magicmanjoey.github.io/README.md

 # magicmanjoey.github.io
-Contains website for:
+Contains websites for:
-    The Republic of Dignitas
+    The Republic of Dignitas,
     The Seasons